stellarorion/2D-tennis-nostalgia/README.md

 "2D Tennis Nostalgia" only serves as an educational project, and does not intend on infringing any trademarks.

-This project is in no way associated with Atari.
+This project is in no way affiliated with Atari.